Key takeaways

 1. AI Accountant

-Purpose built for Indian workflows, handles multi currency reconciliation with automated FIRC or BRC tracking, purpose code tagging, Indian bank OCR, and Tally or Zoho Books sync.
+Purpose built for Indian workflows, handles multi currency reconciliation with automated FIRC or BRC tracking, purpose code tagging, Indian bank OCR, and Tally sync.
+ISO 27001 and SOC 2 Type II certified.

 2. QuickBooks Online

-Good for smaller businesses, basic multi currency, added manual steps for Indian compliance.
+Good for smaller businesses with basic multi currency needs.
+Added manual steps for Indian compliance documentation.

 3. Xero

-Strong multi currency with automatic rate updates, Indian documentation often needs additional processes.
+Strong multi currency with automatic rate updates.
+Indian documentation often needs additional processes outside the platform.

 4. Zoho Books